 Up to that time, one of my struggles in church life and faith was a belief that any ministry I undertook including through my writing would not be blessed because I was in a spiritually mismatched marriage.

 As I sat in the workshop listening to Dineen, I was struck by the revelation that what I’d believed for so long was a lie.
-The scales of deceit shattered on reading the first few chapters of Lynn and Dineen’s book.
+The scales of deceit shattered on reading the first few chapters of Lynn and Dineen’s book, “Winning Him Without Words”.

 A few weeks later having read both books and explored this community’s blog, I genuinely felt a changed man.
 Have you ever experienced that?
-A firm perception or belief that you've carried for years being zapped by the Lord as a lie of the devil?
+Having a lie that you convinced yourself for years being zapped.

 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 (Prov 3:5-6 NKJV)